-- Actively manage open space to benefit all Falmouth citizens. - Promote and protect the availability of outdoor recreation opportunities for all Falmouth citizens, including access to surface waters.
+- Actively manage open space to maximize its benefit. - Promote and protect the availability of outdoor recreation opportunities, including access to surface waters.

-- Maintain existing active recreational facilities as necessary to meet current and future needs. - When economically feasible and user demand justifies, upgrade existing active recreational facilities, such as with lighting, or acquire and/or construct new facilities as necessary to meet current and future needs. - Continue to retain and protect Falmouth's rural character and natural resources, and ensure the availability of outdoor recreation by preserving large tracts of undeveloped land that provide wildlife habitat connectivity. - Preserve natural open space and allow for passive recreational - Actively acquire additional open space, to focus primarily on acquiring land that provides connectivity to the large parcels for the purpose of benefiting humans and wildlife with a secondary focus on acquisition of more large continuous tracks. - Review and update the 2005 Greening of Falmouth report and conduct an assessment outlining accomplishments in open space protection and remaining tasks. - Balance the needs of all outdoor recreational facilities with those of indoor recreational facilities.
+- Maintain existing active recreational facilities as necessary to meet current and future needs. - When economically feasible and user demand justifies, upgrade existing active recreational facilities, such as with lighting, or acquire and/or construct new facilities as necessary to meet current and future needs. - Continue to retain and protect Falmouth's rural character and natural resources, and ensure the availability of outdoor recreation by preserving large tracts of undeveloped land that provide wildlife habitat connectivity. - Preserve natural open space and allow for passive recreational uses, while not excluding traditional outdoor activities, such as hunting and fishing. - Actively acquire additional open space, to focus primarily on acquiring land that provides connectivity to the large parcels for the purpose of benefiting humans and wildlife with a secondary focus on acquisition of more large continuous tracks. - Review and update the 2005 Greening of Falmouth report and conduct an assessment outlining accomplishments in open space protection and remaining tasks. - Balance the needs of all outdoor recreational facilities with those of indoor recreational facilities.
 This applies to resources required for acquisition, development, maintenance, and management of those facilities.
 (See Public Facilities and Services Chapter.) - Maintain existing access points to water bodies for boating, fishing, and swimming, balancing access with the concerns of neighbors. - Promote public awareness of existing open space properties and recreational opportunities.